O.B. James 1 p.m., March 7

-Their June 15, 2012 set at the County Fait in Del Mar featured the concert debut of new vocalist Mark Alan Arrington and new keyboardist Josh Weinstein.
+Their June 15, 2012 set at the County Fair in Del Mar featured the concert debut of new vocalist Mark Alan Arrington and new keyboardist Josh Weinstein, though Arrington soon departed, leaving the band withy no singer.
 Portions of their March 3, 2013 show at Brick By Brick were filmed in hi-def for a documentary being made about headliner Uli Jon Roth, former guitarist for the Scorpions.

 The group’s 2014 album Deja Voodoo is their first full-length minus any vocals.
 “We recorded at Blitz Recording Studio in Mission Hills.
 I’ve known Richard Blitz longer than anyone else currently in my life, excluding my wife and my mom...everything was tracked together in just a handful of takes, the only overdubs being the guitar solos and keyboards.”